-- Cyber café (with mini-kitchen including single sink, small refrigerator, ice maker and espresso bar) - Theater with entertainment facilities - Business conference room - 25-meter swimming pool with a minimum of capacity for 75 persons plus two lanes for lap swimming - One-half tot lot - One-quarter school-age lot - Two picnic areas - Two sitting areas - Two putting greens - 8.
-Prior to certificate of occupancy by the Department of Environmental Resources for the 388th dwelling unit, the applicant shall submit evidence that the retail shell component is constructed and 50 percent leased. - 9.
-Prior to the issuance of the first building permit, the applicant shall obtain from the Prince George's County Department of Public Works & Transportation the approval for the needed geometric improvements (i.e., provision of left turn storage and/or appropriate traffic control) at the proposed entrances along Capital Gateway Drive. - 10.
+- Cyber café (with mini-kitchen including single sink, small refrigerator, ice maker and espresso bar) - Theater with entertainment facilities - Business conference room - 25-meter swimming pool with a minimum of capacity for 75 persons plus two lanes for lap swimming - One-half tot lot - One-quarter school-age lot - Two picnic areas - Two sitting areas - 8.
+Prior to signature approval the applicant shall submit a revised stormwater management concept approval letter, or evidence from the Department of Environmental Resources indicating that the site plan is consistent with the previous approval. - 9.
+Prior to certificate of occupancy by the Department of Environmental Resources for the 388th dwelling unit, the applicant shall submit evidence that the retail shell component is constructed and 50 percent leased. - 10.
+Prior to the issuance of the first building permit, the applicant shall obtain from the Prince George's County Department of Public Works & Transportation the approval for the needed geometric improvements (i.e., provision of left turn storage or appropriate traffic control) at the proposed entrances along Capital Gateway Drive. - 11.
 Prior to the certification of the detailed site plan, the applicant shall revise the submitted plan to show no more than 1,010 parking spaces will be constructed for the proposed development.
-The applicant shall be required to establish a program to encourage Metro ridership. - 11.
+The applicant shall be required to establish a program to encourage Metro ridership. - 12.
 The plans shall be revised prior to signature approval to include the following: - a.
 The sidewalk within Capital Gateway Drive shall be widened from four feet to seven feet wide, with brick pavers subject to the review and approval by the Department of Public Works and Transportation (DPW&T).
-The plans shall be revised to include a seven-foot-wide sidewalk in the right-of-way of Capital Gateway Drive and shall include details and specifications as were approved on DSP-02023 and DSP-02024.
+The plans shall be revised to include a seven-footwide sidewalk in the right-of-way of Capital Gateway Drive and shall include details and specifications as were approved on DSP-02023 and DSP-02024.